 For just the right dose of absurd imagery and weird humor for the end of the week, I give you the work of Toronto-based artist Tibi Tibi Neuspiel.
-Although obviously begging for some sort of socio-political interpretation, his subversive sandwiches remind me of the sort of strange curiosity you would come across in a second-rate tourist museum of curiosities on the side of a highway, alongside a Nixon-shaped eggplant or a perogie with the face of Jesus on it.
+His subversive sandwiches remind me of the sort of strange curiosity you would come across in a second-rate tourist museum of curiosities on the side of a highway, alongside a Nixon-shaped eggplant or a perogie with the face of Jesus on it.
 And I mean that in a good way.

 The reason those junky tourist traps are able to stay afloat is the undeniable appeal of their deliciously curious fare, presented in a graphic and eye-catching manner.
 Tibi Tibi’s work similarly appeals to this sensibility: his cheeky images are highly approachable, wonderfully absurd, and visually appealing.
 And just a little bit ridiculous.